 A key factor for performance at work, adapting to change and professional development.

-In 2018 Iberdrola multiplied by four the training hours per employee compared to the European average thanks to the promotion of programs and iniciatives aimed at contributing to the excellence of its workforce.
+In 2019, Iberdrola provided 55 hours of training per employee by promoting programmes and initiatives aimed at contributing to the excellence of its workforce.

 WE BET ON TRAINING

 Faith in training is a key part of the human resources policy at Iberdrola.
 It is an essential element for:

 - Professional growth for job performance.

 - Keep Iberdrola's employees updated regarding the last technological and organisational changes.

 - Adaptation of new employees to the company.

 - Better professional development, which promote their professional growth inside the company.

 70% of learning takes place on the job

 10% of learning comes from a formal training situation